 Digital Security

-Free Wi-Fi is available at many cafes, hostels, and public spaces in Taupo, but public Wi-Fi networks can be insecure.
-Avoid accessing banking apps or entering passwords on public networks unless you’re using a VPN.
+Free Wi-Fi is available at many cafes, hostels, and public spaces in Taupo, but public networks can be insecure.
+Avoid banking apps or entering passwords on public Wi-Fi unless you’re using a VPN.
 Keep your phone locked with a PIN or biometric security.
 Back up your photos and important documents to cloud storage regularly — if your phone is lost or stolen, at least your memories and documents are safe.
-Consider keeping a photocopy or photo of your passport, visa, and travel insurance details stored separately from the originals.
+Consider keeping a photocopy or photo of your passport, visa, and insurance details stored separately from the originals.

 Health and Medical Safety